Step-Level Sparse Autoencoder for Reasoning Process Interpretation

 Table~\ref{tab:activation_similarity} shows some key statistics of \name features of a diverse group of reasoning paths.
 For each feature, $15.65\%$ to $29.01\%$ dimensions are activated on average, showing the strong sparsity of learned features.
 The Jaccard Similarity between features indicates that some dimensions are shared between, and others are unique to certain steps.

-To interpret the different roles of the two types of dimensions, we conducted a qualitative analysis on representative cases.
-We observe that shared dimensions tend to encode more general stylistic attributes, such as lexical choice and syntactic structure, which remain consistent across different reasoning paths (case A in Figure~\ref{fig:case_rc}).
-Conversely, the unique active dimensions tend to align with more reasoning-specific attributes, such as reasoning strategies (case B in Figure~\ref{fig:case_rc}).
+To interpret the distinct roles of both types of dimensions, we conducted a qualitative analysis on representative cases.
+As shown in Case A (left panel of Figure~\ref{fig:case_rc}), perturbing the shared dimensions reveals that they predominantly encode more general surface-level stylistic attributes, such as lexical choice and syntactic structure, which remain consistent across different reasoning paths.
+Conversely, exchanging the unique dimensions in Case B (right panel of Figure~\ref{fig:case_rc}) directly alters deep, reasoning-specific attributes, such as the order of operations or the underlying reasoning direction.
 This disentanglement further suggests that \name can effectively distinguish between the phrasing of a step and its underlying logical content.